know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 order: 1
 ---

 Asynchronous Module Definition (AMD) is the most widely supported JavaScript module format.
 It's used by cujo.js, jQuery, dojo, Mootools, and dozens of other libraries and frameworks.
-AMD is optimal in any browser environment, but you can also use it in non-browser environments.
+AMD is designed for browser environments, but you can also use it in non-browser environments.

-Authoring AMD modules is super easy.
-There are just three things to remember:
+Authoring AMD modules has three main steps:

 1. Wrap your code in a `define()`.
 2. List your dependencies.
-3. Return (or export) something!
+3. Return something!

 ## define()